djellemah/clevic/README.txt

 === Model definition:

+Models and their UI representation must be defined in Ruby.
+A class that inherits from Clevic::Record (which itself inherits from ActiveRecord::Base) will provide a minimally functional UI.
-Right now, models must be defined in Ruby.
-The framework provides an easy Rails-migrations-like syntax for that.
+Beyond that, the framework provides an easy Rails-migrations-like syntax for defining more complex and useful behaviour.

+In the models/ subdirectory, start with minimal_models.rb. account_models.rb and times_models.rb provide definitions for more real-world examples.
-Start with account_models.rb and times_models.rb, with associated SQL schemas in the sql subdirectory.
+Associated SQL schemas are in the sql subdirectory.

 For implementation and more extensive comments, see Clevic::Browser and Clevic::ModelBuilder.

+=== Framework

+* use blocks to format values for particular fields.
+* sensible caching to handle large data sets without unnecessary memory and cpu usage
+* extensions to various Qt classes to make db programming easier.
+* uses ActiveRecord for data access.
+Does *not* use the Qt SQL models.
+* leverages SQL whenever possible to handle large datasets, sorting, filtering etc. So it's probably not suitable for talking to a remote db across a slow link.

+=== Plans

+* sortable by row headers
+* color highlighting of fields and records on definable criteria

 == PROBLEMS: